Arnold, Mary Peterson

 History

-Professor Emerita Mary Peterson Arnold was born in December of 1947.
-She wrote for the Mitchell Daily Republic while studying at Dakota Wesleyan University in Mitchell as the city desk reporter and women’s editor.
-She then spent four years (1973-77) as a reporter for the Vermillion Plain Talk after getting her master’s degree in English from the University of South Dakota.
+Professor Emerita Mary Peterson Arnold was born in December 1947.
+While a student at Dakota Wesleyan University in Mitchell, she worked as a city desk reporter and women’s editor for the Mitchell Daily Republic.
+After earning a master’s degree in English from the University of South Dakota, she spent four years from 1973 to 1977 as a reporter for the Vermillion Plain Talk.

-Arnold was a high school journalism teacher and newspaper and yearbook adviser in Minnesota and Iowa until she joined the faculty of the University of Iowa in 1986.
-While there, she earned her doctorate in mass communications and directed the Iowa High School Press Association and summer workshops.
-She was also a professor at Ball State University, in Muncie, Indiana, where she directed that school’s American Society of Newspaper Editors’ High School Journalism Institute.
-From 1989 to 2004, she was on the board of the Student Press Law Center, serving as president.
+She subsequently served as a professor at Ball State University in Muncie, Indiana, where she directed the American Society of Newspaper Editors High School Journalism Institute.
+From 1989 to 2004, Arnold served on the board of the Student Press Law Center, including a term as president.

-From 1996 to 2001, Arnold managed the Newspaper Association of America Foundation in Washington, D.C., where Arnold managed high school journalism and youth outreach programs.
-There, she helped establish a student newspaper and youth editorial program.
-She then moved the journalism department at Ball State University in Muncie, Ind.
-She taught journalism classes and directed a high school journalism workshop for two years.
-Arnold also started doing consultant work writing books for the Media Management Center at Northwestern University She wrote a series of four books on women employed at top levels of management in news organizations.
+From 1996 to 2001, Arnold worked in Washington, D.C., managing the Newspaper Association of America Foundation’s high school journalism and youth outreach programs.
+During this period, she helped establish a student newspaper and a youth editorial program.
+Afterward, she returned to Ball State University, where she taught journalism courses and directed a high school journalism workshop for two years.

-Dr. Arnold was hired by South Dakota State University in 2002 as head of the Department of Journalism and Mass Communication.
-She retired in 2017.
+In 2002, Arnold was hired by South Dakota State University as head of the Department of Journalism and Mass Communication.
+She retired from the university in 2017.

 Places